Displee/undertow-vh/README.md

 ```

 ### Pebble templating
 You can easily put Java objects in the front-end using Pebble templating.
-Declaring Pebble variables is not necessary but helps your IDE recognizing variables.
+Declaring Pebble variables is not necessary but it helps your IDE recognize variable types.

 When transferring Java objects to the front-end you can use them like json.
 ```twig